Putting It All Together (Technically)

 </Configuration>

-Setting the Logging Levels
+Setting the Logging Configuration and Levels

 The logging configuration file is located in the release package with the name PANL_INSTALL_DIRECTORY/lib/log4j2.xml.